philterd/phileas/docs/FilterPolicies/FilterStrategies.md

 ### The `REDACT` Filter Strategy

 The REDACT filter strategy replaces sensitive information with a given redaction format.
-You can put variables in the redaction format that Philter will replace when performing the redaction.
+You can put variables in the redaction format that Phileas will replace when performing the redaction.

 The available redaction variables are: